orbitalsonic/SonicFCM/README.md

 [Add firebase to your Android App](https://firebase.google.com/docs/android/setup)

 #### Note:
-After completion of step one, your project should have a google-services.json file added to the root of your project along with the classpath, plugin and dependecies
+After completion of step one, your project should have a google-services.json file added to the root of your project along with the classpath, plugin, and dependencies

-#### Classpath in project level build.gradle
+#### Classpath in project-level build.gradle
 ```
     classpath 'com.google.gms:google-services:latest-version'
 ```